alvarolop/ocp-on-aws/README.md

 # Annex: Add users to the OCP cluster prior to the installation

-`htpasswd -b -B auth/users.htpasswd myusername mypassword`

-After that, you can update the credentials secret in OCP using the following commands:
+If you want to add users after installation, you can add users to the `htpasswd` file and then update the secret with the following commands:

 ```bash
 oc delete secret htpass-secret -n openshift-config